omonimus1/WebTechSET08101/README.md

 # WebTechSET08101
-Repository for the Web Techonoly module
+Repository for the Web Techonoly module exercises